Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Learning Incentive Structures from Behavior

-In handcrafted linear functions, the reward is modeled as $R(s) = \phi(s)^\top w + b$, with $w \in \mathbb{R}^n, b \in \mathbb{R}$ learnable parameters, and the feature representation $\phi(s)$ is manually designed to capture properties related to the system's objective, in our case, the resilience outcome.
-Relevant features may include metrics such as resource availability, fairness indicators, or inter-agent distances.
-This approach offers high interpretability and simplicity, but heavily depends on the quality of the handcrafted features.
+\textbf{Handcrafted linear functions:} $R(s) = \phi(s)^\top w + b$, where $\phi(s)$ is designed manually to capture relevant system properties such as resource availability or fairness.
+This approach is interpretable, but depends on the quality of the feature.

-In state-based linear functions, the feature representation is set as $\phi(s) = s$ directly using the raw state variables.
-This approach removes the need for feature engineering but may struggle to capture complex relationships when resilience-relevant properties are nonlinearly entangled in the state space.
-Nonlinear models, such as neural networks parameterized as $R(s, \theta)$ offer greater flexibility by capturing complex, nonlinear dependencies between the state and resilience outcomes.
-However, they typically involve high-dimensional parameter spaces and require larger datasets and longer training processes to achieve good generalization.
-Moreover, the optimization landscape becomes more challenging, increasing the risk of convergence to suboptimal local minima instead of the desired global optimum.
+\textbf{Linear functions based on the state:} $\phi(s) = s$, directly using the raw state variables.
+This avoids feature engineering, but may fail to capture complex relationships.

+\textbf{Nonlinear models:} Neural networks $R(s;\theta)$ allow modeling nonlinear dependencies between states and resilience outcomes.
+These models are expressive, but require more data and introduce optimization challenges.